 Small scale, big impact: the world's thinnest carbon nanotube membrane

-SPIE EUV Lithography Digital Forum will address the worldwide status of EUV technology and infrastructure readiness.
-Each year, scientists, engineers and industry leaders come together to discuss current research, hear the latest breakthroughs, share company announcements and connect with colleagues.
+SPIE Photomask Technology + EUV Lithography Digital Forum addressed the worldwide status of EUV technology and infrastructure readiness.
+Scientists, engineers and industry leaders came together to discuss current research, hear the latest breakthroughs, share company announcements and connect with colleagues.

 The global semiconductor market is growing rapidly.
 The growth is driven by advancements in IoT, automotive and 5G requiring faster chips that use less power.
 EUV lithography is a giant leap forward, yet defects in printing remain among the greatest constraints to EUV technology uptake.
 Silicon is reaching its physical limits too, calling for new material innovations to keep Moore’s Law on track.

 Canatu CNB membrane is the world’s thinnest and strongest free-standing CNT membrane.
 It is a random network with a very small pore size, capable of filtering particles down to the nanoscale.

 Despite being less than 20nm thin, the CNB membrane is exceptionally strong because of the high aspect ratio of the individual CNB tubes.
 Thanks to unique dry process, Canatu can make longer a cleaner tubes, enabling better performance in the end application.
 A single CNB tube is only 1 – 2 nanometres thick (100,000 times thinner than a sheet of paper), yet they can be more than 10 micrometres long, which makes CNB membranes thin and durable to endure industrial handling and processing.